 - Workshops are working sessions that allow planning commissioners to review proposed land use code amendments, work on implementing or updating the Comprehensive Plan or addressing other items requested by the County.
 The meetings are open to the public, but public comments are not accepted as a general rule.
 Workshops are normally held as needed on Thursdays from 1:00 to 3:00 p.m.
 The number of meetings is determined by workload requirements.
-In 2019 the planning commission held over 25 workshops.
-Fourteen workshops were held in 2020.

 - Public Hearings are meetings to gather input for stakeholders prior to the planning commission making formal recommendations on land use or Comprehensive Plan changes.
 Those recommendations are forwarded to the County Commissioners for their consideration.
 Public hearings are generally held on the fourth Thursday of the month starting at 6:00 p.m.

 Time Requirements: The amount of time individual commissioners spend on preparation depends on their roles and responsibilities.
 Types of items commissioners may work on include: